Visual Stress can occur under several

 then precision coloured filters should be investigated.
 This can be done simultaneously and

-prescriptions and tinting can be combined on one set of glasses.
+prescriptions and tinting can be combined on one set of

-2) Reading or working under poor lighting
+2) Reading or working under poor lighting conditions

-environment may need to be made to correct for lighting issues.
+need to be made to correct for lighting issues.

-3) Where there is no other explanation but that
+3) Where there is no other explanation but that the

-the images themselves create an unusually strong neurological response and result in Visual
+images themselves create an unusually strong neurological response and result in Visual

 Stress Symptoms.
 When screening for visual stress, a specific pattern glare test is used to